Sycorax (moon): Physical characteristics

-The diameter of Sycorax is estimated at 165 km, based on the thermal emission data from Spitzer and Herschel Space telescopes making it the largest irregular satellite of Uranus, comparable in size with Puck and with Himalia, the biggest irregular satellite of Jupiter.
+The diameter of Sycorax is estimated at 157 km, based on the thermal emission data from Herschel Space telescopes, making it the largest irregular satellite of Uranus, comparable in size with Puck and with Himalia, the biggest irregular satellite of Jupiter.
+At the same time, Sycorax is the seventh largest moon of Uranus.

 The satellite appears light-red in the visible spectrum (colour indices B–V = 0.87 V–R = 0.44, B–V = 0.78 ± 0.02 V–R = 0.62 ± 0.01, B–V = 0.839 ± 0.014 V–R = 0.531 ± 0.005), redder than Himalia but still less red than most Kuiper belt objects.
 However, in the near infrared, the spectrum turns blue between 0.8 and 1.25 μm and finally becomes neutral at the longer wavelengths.

 The rotation period of Sycorax is estimated at 6.9 hours.
 Rotation causes periodical variations of the visible magnitude with the amplitude of 0.12.
-The rotation axis of Sycorax is unknown, though measurements of its light curve suggest it is being viewed at a near equator-on configuration.
-In this case, Sycorax may have a north pole right ascension around 356° and a north pole declination around 45°.
+The rotation axis of Sycorax is unknown, though measurements of its light curve suggest it is likely being viewed from Earth at a near equator-on configuration.